Jurassic World: The Ride: Ride

 Each boat is capable of holding 25 people.
 The ride begins by climbing the first lift hill and the boats are taken to the Mosasaurus Aquarium Observatory, encountering the Mosasaurus.
 The boats then go into Herbivore Valley, a lush tropical area, where riders meet a mother Stegosaurus and her baby and encounter a Parasaurolophus before entering Predator Cove, where riders see carnage has ensued after the Indominus rex escaped with the other dinosaurs.
 Riders overhear that the ACU (especially Dr. Wu) is being called in to round up the escaped dinosaurs, passing by a damaged Gyrosphere and a pair of Compsognathus/Procompsognathus fighting over a tourist's hat.
 Claire Dearing comes in over a monitor and tries to comfort the riders, but her signal cuts off before riders travel up the second lift hill, where they see the Indominus herself spying on them through a hole in the nearby wall.
 Owen Grady then patches in and advises the riders not to move out of the boat.
 He then sends Blue the Velociraptor help the riders escape.

 As the boat nears the top of the lift, the first Velociraptor holding a destroyed electrical wire lunges at riders through the ceiling.
 Following attempts by two Dilophosaurus to spit venom (actually water) at riders and a close call with the Indominus, the riders meet up with Blue, who leads them to an exit, but the Indominus arrived there first.
 The Tyrannosaurus rex then arrives and attacks the Indominus; their subsequent fight buying riders some time to escape.
 The boat then goes down the 84-foot drop, splashing all guests with water once it reaches the bottom and the ride ends.
 The riders exit the ride into the gift shop.

 Reception

 Reaction from riders was mostly positive at the time of opening.
 Todd Martens of the Los Angeles Times called it "an imperfect ride but the perfect one for where the 'Jurassic Park' franchise has gone," stating that the Jurassic World films focused more on thrills than story.
 Martens stated that the ride "packs plenty of tension and scares and wow-inducing special effects into its five-plus minutes.
 But it does this at the expense of a sense of awe, grandeur and basic grasp of storytelling that the original attraction possessed."
 Laure Prudom of IGN wrote "once you move past the nostalgia, most of the updates help enhance the exhilaration of the ride, and aside from the mosasaurus's screens, the rest of the ride focuses on practical effects and tangible animatronics, which helps it retain its charm."

+Rhett and Link of Good Mythical Morning went on the ride in July 22, 2026 (Wednesday).
+Reaction from them was also positive after riding it 27 times.